Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Analysis of the Betula data

-Finally, sensitivity to Assumption 8 uses the sensitivity parameter $\nu_{z_j}$, which represents difference in the probability of being exposed at wave $j$ for non-survivors and survivors conditioning on the history of the joint process.
-As shown in Section 3, $\nu_{z_j}$ is bounded by $[0, U_{\nu_{z_j}}]$.
-We assume the prior for $\nu_{z_j}$ is uniform over this range, $\nu_j \sim \mathrm{Unif}(0, U_{\nu_j}).$ The upper bound reflects that, among non-survivors, all subjects being exposed before death between the $j-1$th and $j$th wave.
+Finally, sensitivity to Assumption 7 uses the sensitivity parameter $\nu_j$, which represents the difference in the probability of being exposed at wave $j$ for non-survivors and survivors conditioning on the history of the joint process.
+As shown in Section 3.2, $\nu_j$ is restricted to $[0, U_{\nu_j}]$.
+We assume the prior for $\nu_j$ is uniform over this range, $\nu_j \sim \mathrm{Unif}(0, U_{\nu_j}).$ The upper bound reflects that, between the $j-1$th and $j$th wave, all subjects were exposed before death.